Helium-Labs/arcminter/README.md

     network: 'testnet' as 'testnet' | 'mainnet'
 }

-// Mint the asset, with the index returned if successful.
-The provided walletConnect connector is the creator and is used for signing the asset creation transaction. const mintedAssetIndex = await assetCreator.minterCreateArc3Asset({
+// Mint the asset.
+If successful, the index is returned.
+The provided walletConnect connector acts as the creator and is utilized for the asset creation transaction signature. const mintedAssetIndex = await assetCreator.minterCreateArc3Asset({
     createAssetConfig,
     options,